knk190001/BetterShell/README.md

 This is a custom shell for windows.
 It's designed to (eventually) be a drop in replacement for the built in windows explorer.

 ## Roadmap
--Working Start menu
+- Working Start menu
--Working Taskbar
+- Working Taskbar
--Working Notification panel
+- Working Notification panel
--Feature complete start menu
+- Feature complete start menu
- -Pinned Applications
+ - Pinned Applications
- -Right click menu
+ - Right click menu
--Working windows explorer alternative
+- Working windows explorer alternative
--Working Alt Tab menu
+- Working Alt Tab menu
--Working Hot keys
+- Working Hot keys
--Multimonitor support
+- Multimonitor support
--Plugin support
+- Plugin support

 This project was inspired by the [Cairo SHell](https://cairoshell.com/) project.